UKnow: A Unified Knowledge Protocol with Multimodal Knowledge Graph Datasets for Reasoning and Vision-Language Pre-Training: Experimental Details

 \subsection{Single- \& Cross-Modal Retrieval}

 We design four kinds of single- \& cross-modal retrieval tasks: image-to-image, text-to-text, image-to-text, and text-to-image.
-The construction of GT is based on the event annotations in $G_m$ (\cref{fig:event}).
+The construction of GT is based on the event annotations in $G_m$ (Fig.~\ref{fig:event}).
 We treat images or texts belonging to the same news event as a similar semantic cluster, and the goal of retrieval is to recall the nearest neighbors within this cluster.
 The features used for retrieval are derived from the output of the previous layer of the classifier.
-As shown in \cref{tab:tab5}, TCL~\cite{TCL} achieves on \textbf{33.24\%}, \textbf{43.37\%} and \textbf{45.22\%} R@1, R@5, R@10 on the zero-shot setting of image retrieval.
-The results are \textbf{58.89\%}, \textbf{68.47\%} and \textbf{73.91\%} when fine-tuning the pre-trained parameters, which means the pre-training$\rightarrow$fine-tuning strategy is extremely beneficial for downstream retrieval.
-For more details about hyperparameters, please refer to \textit{Supplementary Material}.